Kayne Anderson MLP / Midstream Investment Company

 Information on Tax Character of Distributions

-4 This estimate is based on our anticipated earnings and profits for fiscal 2019.
-The final determination of the tax character of distributions will be made in early 2020 when we can determine our actual earnings and profits for the year (including gains and losses on sales of securities during fiscal 2019) and may differ substantially from this preliminary information.
+4) This estimate is based on our anticipated earnings and profits for fiscal 2020.
+The final determination of the tax character of distributions will be made in early 2021 and may differ substantially from this preliminary information.

 KYN uses leverage in the form of unsecured notes, preferred stock and revolving bank credit facilities to acquire additional portfolio investments consistent with its investment objective and strategies.
 Under normal conditions, our policy is to utilize leverage in an amount that represents approximately 25% to 30% of the fund’s total assets.